elvisselimaj/Final-Project/README.md

 Final project for Data Analytics and Visualization
 Feb 2020 – Mar 2020

-Project description??
-The final graduation project for Data Analytics and Visualization at The George Washington University.
+Project description - The final graduation project for Data Analytics and Visualization at The George Washington University.

 - Build and deploy webpage for childhood immunization: https://childhood-immunizations.herokuapp.com/
 - Responsible for building dashboards in Tableau, gather inputs, and upload on Heroku.